tig/mcec/documentation.md

 ## Installation

 Important Note: **MCE Controller** requires the .NET Framework 4.7+.
-Go to [http://www.microsoft.com/net](http://www.microsoft.com/net) to ensure you have this installed before running **MCE Controller**.
+Install .NET Frameworks from [http://www.microsoft.com/net](http://www.microsoft.com/net) .

-**MCE Controller** V2 was developed for Windows 10.
+**MCEC** V2 was developed for Windows 10.
 It has not been tested on older versions of Windows.
 Submit an [Issue](https://github.com/tig/mcec/issues) if you have a specific version of Windows you'd like supported.

 To install, simply run `MCEController Setup.exe`.
-You can un-install **MCE Controller** via add/remove programs.
+You can un-install **MCEC** via add/remove programs.

 ## Running

 When **MCE Controller** runs, it defaults to showing itself.
 If you close the main MCE Controller window the app will minimize to an icon in the taskbar.
-Double clicking on the taskbar icon will cause **MCE Controller** to show itself again.
+Double clicking on the taskbar icon will cause the window to show itself again.

-If you would like **MCE Controller** to automatically hide upon startup, check the _Hide Window at Startup_ checkbox in the `Settings` dialog.
+If you would like **MCEC** to automatically hide upon startup, check the _Hide Window at Startup_ checkbox in the `Settings` dialog.

-To have **MCE Controller** start automatically do the following:
+To have **MCEC** start automatically do the following:

 1. Create a Windows shortcut to `MCEControl.exe` (found in `C:\Program Files (x86)\Kindel Systems\MCE Controller` by default).
 2. Put the shortcut file into the Windows Startup Folder (`C:\Users\[User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`).

-You can run multiple instances of **MCE Controller**.
-To do so simply copy the EXE to a 2nd directory.
+Run multiple instances of **MCEC** by simply copying the `MCE Controller.exe` and `log4net.dll` from the insallation directory to another directory.
 Each copy will then have its own independent `.settings`, `.commands`, and `.log` files.

 ## Closing

-Use the `File.Exit` menu to shut down **MCE Controller**.
+Use the `File.Exit` menu to shut down the app.

 ## Settings

 [![Settings](settings_general.png "Settings")]

-Configuration settings are stored in a file that will be created in the `%APPDATA%\Roaming\Kindel Systems\MCE Controller` directory when MCE Controller is first run.
-The configuration settings file is named `MCEControl.settings`.
+Configuration settings are stored in `MCEControl.settings` found in the  `%APPDATA%\Roaming\Kindel Systems\MCE Controller` directory.

 All settings can be configured from `Settings` dialog box the `File.Settings...` menu.
 The `General` tab shown above supports the following settings:

-* `Hide Window at Startup` - If checked the **MCE Controller** will start minimized to tray icon.
+* `Hide Window at Startup` - If checked the **MCEC** will start minimized to tray icon.
 * `Log Threshold` - By default only informational log events will be shown in the MCE Controller main window.
 This setting over-rides this enabling the display of `INFO`, `DEBUG`, or `ALL` log settings.
-Note that the `.log` files always include `ALL` events.
+Note that the log files always include `ALL` events.
-* `Default command pacing (ms)` - If this value is greater than 0, **MCE Controller** will delay executing each command it receives by the value (in milliseconds).
+* `Default command pacing (ms)` - If this value is greater than 0, **MCEC** will delay executing each command it receives by the value (in milliseconds).
 The default is 0.

 ### The Client Tab

-The Client tab in the Settings dialog controls **MCE Controller’s** TCP/IP client functionality.
-When acting as a client, **MCE Controller** will repeatedly try to connect to the specified port on the specified host and wait for commands to be sent from the host. **MCE Controller** sends nothing to the host by default.
+The *Client* Settings tab controls **MCE Controller’s** TCP/IP client functionality.
+When acting as a client, **MCEC** will repeatedly try to connect to the specified port on the specified host and wait for commands to be sent from the host. **MCEC** sends nothing to the host by default.

 [![Client](settings_client.png "Client")]

 * `Enable Client` - This checkbox enables or disables the TCP/IP client functionality.
 If enabled, the followings settings apply:
-* `Host` - This is the IP address or host name of the server **MCE Controller** is to connect to.
+* `Host` - This is the IP address or host name of the server **MCEC** will connect to.
-* `Port` - This is the port that **MCE Controller** will connect to.
+* `Port` - This is the port that **MCEC** will connect to.
-* `Reconnect Wait Time (ms)` - This is the number of milliseconds (default is 30 seconds or 30000 ms) **MCE Controller** will wait before trying to reconnect to the host once a connection has been dropped.
+* `Reconnect Wait Time (ms)` - This is the number of milliseconds (default is 30 seconds or 30000 ms) **MCEC** will wait before trying to reconnect to the host once a connection has been dropped.

 The status of the Client is displayed on the main window status bar.
 Double-clicking on the status will cause the Client to toggle between connected / not connected.
 Green means connected, red means active but not connected, and gray means the client is not active.